What is Prozac?

 Pregnancy

-During pregnancy, women can take Prozac if the potential benefits outweigh the potential risks to the foetus.
+During pregnancy, women can take Prozac if the potential benefits outweigh the potential risks to the fetus.
 Antidepressants have been linked to an increased risk of neonatal maladaptation syndrome in research.
 Symptoms include jitteriness, eating and breathing difficulties, and hypoglycemia (low blood sugar).

 Breastfeeding